borisreitman/webutil/README.md

 area expands or collapses to wrap the text.
 It will not collapse more than its original size.
 Only resizes he height, doesn't touch the width.

+##### remove_css_classes( element, names )

+The `names` is a list of classes to remove.
+Does not return anything, but modifies the element's `className` property.

+If you do not have JQuery loaded, this a helper function that can help you swap one class with another, without affecting any other CSS classes that are set.

 ## Date Utilities

 Functions that help present dates to end user in a concise, easily understoond way.